William Henry Bragg: Personal life and death

+Awards and honours

-Bragg was joint winner with his son, Lawrence Bragg, of the Nobel Prize in Physics in 1915: "For their services in the analysis of crystal structure by means of X-ray".
+Bragg was joint winner with his son, Lawrence Bragg, of the Nobel Prize in Physics in 1915 "for their services in the analysis of crystal structure by means of X-ray".

 Bragg was elected Fellow of the Royal Society in 1907, vice-president in 1920, and served as President of the Royal Society from 1935 to 1940.
-He was elected as a member of the Royal Academy of Science, Letters and Fine Arts of Belgium on 1 June 1946.
+He was elected an International Member of the National Academy of Sciences in 1939 and an International Member of the American Philosophical Society.
+He was elected a Member of the Royal Academy of Science, Letters and Fine Arts of Belgium on 1 June 1946.

-He was appointed Commander of the Order of the British Empire (CBE) in 1917 and Knight Commander (KBE) in the 1920 civilian war honours.
+Bragg was made Commander of the Order of the British Empire (CBE) in 1917, and Knight Commander of the Order of the British Empire (KBE) in the 1920 New Year Honours.
 He was admitted to the Order of Merit in 1931.